open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Exporter.Geneva/README.md

             // Use Unix domain socket mode
             options.ConnectionString = "Endpoint=unix:{OTLP UDS Path};PrivatePreviewEnableOtlpProtobufEncoding=true";

-            // Use user_events mode (preferred but considered experimental)
+            // Use user_events mode (preferred but considered experimental as this is a new capability in Linux kernel)
             // options.ConnectionString = "PrivatePreviewEnableOtlpProtobufEncoding=true";
         }
     })